CharonWangg/charonwangg-academic/content/home/accomplishments.md

 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 item:
   - date_end: ''
+    date_start: '2024-01-01'
+    description: |2-
+        Served as a peer reviewer for prestigious conferences and journals including UAI (2024), RLC (2024), and TMLR.
+    organization: Academic Activities
+  - date_end: ''
     date_start: '2021-03-01'
     description: |2-